 - Liverpool University Press is also the leading publisher of scholarly material relating to its own city, a place pivotal in the history of migration, the slave trade, maritime history and popular culture.

-Liverpool Scholarship Online brings an outstanding scholarly publishing programme to the academic community on a state-of-the art digital platform.
+Liverpool Scholarship Online (LSO) brings an outstanding scholarly publishing programme to the academic community on a state-of-the art digital platform.